-While the IOBoard signal is 0V/12V, lightbulbs would die quickly if they were to be turned on and off this much.
-For that reason the power distribution board generates a keepwarm voltage and the signal becomes 11.86V/12V.
+While the IOBoard signal is 0V/12V, incandescent lightbulbs would die quickly if they were to be turned on and off this much.
+For that reason the power distribution board inserts a series resistance of approximately 850 ohms when the lights are commanded off.
+This generates a keepwarm voltage providing ~14 mA of short circuit current and the signal becomes 0.13V/12V when loaded with an incandescent lightbulb.

-The keepwarm voltage is generated by 9 resistors on the power distribution board labeled R1 to R9 (one for each button, the 12V goes through the resistor (dropping to 11.86V) then back to ground so there's a constant 11.86V path from lamp to ground.
-When the IOboard sends the led signal (ie. shorting led gnd pin with he 12v pin), a new least resistance path is created and the lamp gets 12V.
+The keepwarm voltage is generated by 9 resistors on the power distribution board labeled R1 to R9, one for each button.
+The 12V goes through the resistor before being sent to the lamp so there's a constant ~14 mA from lamp to ground.
+When the IOboard commands the light on (i.e. bypassing the series resistance), the lamp gets directly connected to 12V.

 You can either desolder these resistances from the power distribution board, or bypass by wiring CN2 connector from BemaniPC side directly to the plugs which goes into the CN8 connector on the power distribution board (see above picture, unplug the circled 11 connector from the power distribution board, then plug dupont cables directly inside that connector which runs straight to the control panel lamps).